 Shaver raised a section of PVC to his lips, like a megaphone, and hollers, “I got pizza.”

 Meanwhile, under the awning of the nearby greenhouse, farmer Leticia Martinez steadily sorts through a bin of fresh trimmings — cilantro, mint, basil, onions and sage.
-Nearby she has piled freshly washed red and purple potatoes slated for sale at weekly CSA farm shares at Multnomah County’s North Portland Health Center and La Clínica de Buena Salud.
+Nearby they have piled freshly washed red and purple potatoes slated for sale at weekly CSA farm shares at Multnomah County’s North Portland Health Center and La Clínica de Buena Salud.

-Martinez, who grows medicinal herbs for her Flying Dogheart Farm, completed Mudbone’s farmers of color apprenticeship last year and enrolled in the Pathways program.
-During the winter she mulled over her crop plan, and this spring planted more greens, herbs, potatoes and green beans.
-These days she spends upwards of 40 hours a week on her 50-by-80-foot plot.
+Martinez, who grows medicinal herbs for their Flying Dogheart Farm, completed Mudbone’s farmers of color apprenticeship last year and enrolled in the Pathways program.
+During the winter they mulled over their crop plan, and this spring planted more greens, herbs, potatoes and green beans.
+These days they spend upwards of 40 hours a week on their 50-by-80-foot plot.

 Matinez has served in the Navy.
-She worked for the Cascade AIDS Project.
-She walked dogs.
-The dogs, and now the plants, she said, have taught her how to live.
+They worked for the Cascade AIDS Project.
+They walked dogs.
+The dogs, and now the plants, they said, have taught them how to live.

-“Plants teach us to slow down,” she said.
+“Plants teach us to slow down,” they said.
 “It’s about tending the soil, planning ahead, paying attention.
 Maintaining and achieving balance.
 This is what keeps me going.”